 Researchers from the Centro di Riferimento Oncologico in Italy evaluated the association between linoleic acid, vitamin D and other nutrient intakes and the risk of non-Hodgkin lymphoma, based on data from a hospital-based case-control study which was conducted in Italy between 1999 and 2002, involving 190 Non-Hodgkin Lymphoma cases who were aged between 18 and 84 years.
 (J Polesel et al, Ann Oncol., 2006)

-They found that those who followed a diet rich in polyunsaturated fatty acids, linoleic acid (a type of polyunsaturated fatty acid) and vitamin D had a 40% reduced risk of developing Non-Hodgkin Lymphoma compared to those who consumed lower amounts of these items in their diet.
+They found that those who followed a diet containing foods/supplements rich in polyunsaturated fatty acids, linoleic acid (a type of polyunsaturated fatty acid) and vitamin D had a 40% reduced risk of developing Non-Hodgkin Lymphoma compared to those who consumed lower amounts of these items in their diet.

 They also observed that the protective effect for linoleic acid and vitamin D was stronger in women than for men.
 Also, while increased intake of Linoleic acid was associated with a reduced risk of follicular and diffuse large B-cell lymphoma (DLBCL), the protective effect of vitamin D was more significant for follicular subtypes.